onflow/docs/docs/evm/how-it-works.md

 ---
-title: Differences How EVM on Flow Works
+title: How EVM on Flow Works
 sidebar_label: How it Works
 sidebar_position: 2
 ---

-# Differences between EVM on Flow and Ethereum
+# How EVM on Flow Works

 ## Introduction

 The Flow network uses [Cadence](https://cadence-lang.org/) as its main execution environment.
 Cadence offers a safe, efficient, and developer-friendly experience for building smart contracts and decentralized applications.
-With Cadence offering full EVM support existing applications and tools already deployed for the EVM ecosystem can simply onboard to the Flow network with no code changes ([more](https://developers.flow.com/evm/about) on this topic).
+Cadence can be used to extend EVM apps built in solidity by unlocking gaslesss experiences, new business models and fine-tuned access control.
+With Flow offering full EVM support, existing applications and tools already deployed in the EVM ecosystem can simply onboard to the network with [no code changes](https://developers.flow.com/evm/about).

 EVM on Flow is designed with these major goals in mind: